-Neuropsychological Rehabilitation (Adult) (NSM Program Code # 9952): Openings Every Year
+Neuropsychological Rehabilitation (Adult) (NMS Program Code # 9952)

-The first year of the residency includes neuropsychological evaluation of patients on an in-patient brain trauma unit and out-patient neuropsychological evaluations.
-The in-patient component provides specialized training in the evaluation of patients with severe brain injury, including assessment of post-coma and related disorders of consciousness.
-The Resident will typically spend 1 to 2 days per week on the Brain Trauma Unit, which is the primary in-patient for patients with traumatic brain injury and stroke.
-Neuropsychological consultation and evaluation is also provided to patients on the Extended Recovery Unit, which provides continued care for medically stable patients with persistent cognitive and physical limitations.
-During this rotation, the Resident will provide neuropsychological consultation to JFK Medical Center, which allows exposure to patients with diverse forms of neurologic disease (including stroke syndromes, movement disorders, memory disorders and dementia) and general rehabilitation patients The Resident will also conduct neuropsychological evaluations on an out-patient basis for patients with a wide variety of neurologic conditions.
+The first year of this track includes: 1) neuropsychological evaluation of patients on an inpatient brain trauma unit (40%) and; 2) outpatient neuropsychological evaluations (60%).
+The inpatient component (2 days/week) provides specialized training in the evaluation of patients with severe brain injury, including assessment of post-coma and related disorders of consciousness.
+Neuropsychological consultation is also provided to patients on the Extended Recovery Unit, which provides continued care for medically stable patients with persistent cognitive limitations.
+The Resident will conduct neuropsychological evaluations on an outpatient basis (3 days/week) for patients with a wide variety of neurologic conditions.

 The second year is spent in a post-acute neurorehabilitation center (100% outpatient).
 In addition to neuropsychological assessments, the Resident will provide individual intervention for cognitive disability and will participate in interdisciplinary treatment planning and coordination of services.